 Life Beyond Injury: Kirsty’s life as a mother after injury

-Kirsty’s life changed when she suffered a spinal cord injury after being hit by a piece of falling concrete.
+Kirsty’s life changed when she sustained a spinal cord injury after being hit by a piece of falling concrete.
 At the time, she was planning her wedding and her injuries left her unable to walk and unsure whether she could have children.

 Two years after we featured Kirsty’s story in our Life Beyond Injury film series, we visited her in her new home and met her energetic son, Harry.
 You can read about her life as a mother in her full story here.
 Please also view her original Life Beyond Injury film below.

 Dale was serving in the army when he received the posting he had been waiting for: six months in the Falkland Islands.
-While there, he was shot in a training exercise accident and suffered a spinal cord injury rendering him paraplegic and reliant on a wheelchair.
+While there, he was shot in a training exercise accident and sustained a spinal cord injury rendering him paraplegic and reliant on a wheelchair.

 Dale was initially told that his injury would make it extremely difficult for him to have children.
 But in 2012 he and wife Michelle welcomed their daughter Lydia into their lives.
 Lydia has been a big motivation for Dale in his recovery, and he says: “My daughter pushes me.
 I want to learn to walk again for her.”